Courses and enrollments for the Fall semester were loaded 7/8/19. If you do not see your course, see "Dealing with discrepancies" below.

 - In the General block, change the Visible setting to Show.

-- Under the Course format block, you can change the format from "Show one section per page" to "Show all section on one page"
+- Under the Course format block, you can change the format from "Show one section per page" to "Show all sections on one page"

 - Click Save and display at the bottom of the page after making any changes to the settings.